WPSwitzerland/wordpress-websites-switzerland-worldwide/wordpress-sites-in-switzerland.md

 # Websites in Switzerland which are powered by WordPress
-Please do not add a WordPress agency's own website website here.
+Please do not add WordPress agencies' own websites here.
 Add them to [this file](https://github.com/WPSwitzerland/wordpress-websites-switzerland-worldwide/blob/master/wordpress-developers-and-agencies-switzerland.md).
 This site is for client/personal projects only.

 ## Agencies, not including web development agencies
 - [Glowing Blue](http://www.glowing.blue/)